Alexantoun/CyberSecurity/README.md

 14th of February 2022:--
 Can now decrypt a specified file by taking the file name from the user and then storing to a directory called DecryptedFiles -- will work on allowing the user to specify location of decryption

+forced encryption will now encrypt the entire directory, and move them to the encryption location

+Added a way to choose the destination of the decrypted files but still no way to decrypt the entirety of the encrypted directory